katiestar99/ansible/docs/docsite/rst/dev_guide/testing/sanity/no-illegal-filenames.rst

 ====================

-Files and directories should not contain illegal characters or names so that Ansible can be checked out on any Operating System.
+Files and directories should not contain illegal characters or names so that Assible can be checked out on any Operating System.

 Illegal Characters
 ------------------